dmhts/frame-zoomer.js/README.md

   zoomRatio: 1,            // The zooming ratio
   animationDuration: 1500, // Duration of animation in miliseconds
   zoomWindow: {            // Options of the zoom window
-    width: "100%",         // The width of the zoom window in percents or pixels.
+    width: "100%",         // Width of the zoom window in percents or pixels.
 If specified in px then it has to be less than image.naturalWidth.
-    height: "100%"         // The height of the zoom window in percents or pixels.
+    height: "depends"      // A default value is "depends", it means that height automatically depends on width.
+Height of the zoom window also can be in percents or pixels.
 If specified in px then it has to be less than image.naturalHeight.
   },
   frame: {                 // Options of the frame
     padding: 10            // in pixels